S3-working-group/s3-practical-guide/S3-practical-guide.md

 -   set up the space and provide required materials and information
 -   ensure selection of a facilitator and a notetaker to record minutes, if appropriate

-Follow-up:

--   clean up location, return keys etc.
--   ensure minutes are distributed
+**After the meeting**: clean up location, return keys, tie up all the loose ends, and ensure minutes are distributed.

 ---